Mr-Drew-Cha/custom-dnd-tracker/README.md

-# dnd-tracker
+# custom-dnd-tracker

 This project is intended to help Dungeons and Dragons players facilitate the playing and keeping track of the game.
+It's based on custom rules, modified by Andrew Cha.

 ## Contact